doncsugar/Genome-Spectrum/kvantum/genome/GenomeSpectrum/readme.txt

 This theme includes a script which will let you use a .colors file to change the appearance of the contained assets.
-This will allow you to use different colorschemes and have a translucent pane in windows (e.g. Dolphin).
+This will allow you to use different colorschemes and have a translucent background in windows (e.g. Dolphin).

 Included are 2 example .colors files. "example.colors" does not contain headers, which were added in Plasma 21. "exampleHeader.colors" has different colored headers for windows.

 To use this script, copy a .colors file to this directory and run the script "changeColorScheme.sh" with the .colors in the format:

 "./changeColorScheme.sh example.colors"

+You can find your .colors files in ~/.local/share/color-schemes/